top of page

 I still remember the day, walking into school where everyone in the grade above me was either balling their eyes out or just as confused as me.
 I was told during my first hour class that a student had died by suicide.
 My high school was pretty small, there were about 450 students total.
 This impacted the community immensely because even the term “suicide” was horrifying to most.
 However, the school and administration did nothing to ensure support for students and left a lot to feel hopeless.
 This created a ripple effect.
 From then until the end of my first semester of senior year, six more students had either attempted or died by suicide.
 The only thing teachers did was read the same prompt announcement each time and moved on right away.

+After all this, I finally graduated and started my journey at Michigan State University.
+I thought this would be a fresh start and couldn’t be happier to have some change in my life.
+My first semester was quite rough as I was adjusting to new medications, was not accepted into the business program I was pursuing, and endured a few other hardships.
+Because of this I felt like I did not have a future or a reason to live, and attempted suicide during winter break of my freshman year.
+If it wasn’t for my mother hurrying home when I called her to explain what was going on, I would not be here.
 The additional downfall to this is that after my attempt, I went on with my life and didn’t acknowledge what I tried to do.
 So I went back to MSU for the next semester hoping for better.
 I cannot describe how badly I wanted to drop out.
 Eventually I had to leave anyway, as the COVID-19 pandemic forced people to leave campus and go back home.

 A year went by in a blur and I was managing my depression better.
 I transferred my sophomore year to U of M-Dearborn and was finally able to explore career paths that truly fit me, unlike business.
 I also got into yoga.
 Less than a week into it, I could tell my mental health was improving significantly.
 Call me crazy, but it led me to a feeling as if I were going through a spiritual awakening.
 Yoga helped me be at ease and let me become more confident with myself.
 Eventually, I contributed that confidence to my future and applied to the University of Michigan-Ann Arbor (I didn’t apply during senior year of high school because I was simply too afraid of being rejected).
 From there, which was at the beginning of this year, I’ve had nothing but an amazing life.
 I couldn’t be more grateful.
 Not only am I at my dream school, I landed a legal secretary position over the summer which made me realize law school is the next step, and I found the love of my life who makes me laugh and smile like an idiot.